CIP-III Advanced Certificate A Step Above

 The COVID-19 pandemic is arguably the greatest global challenge we’ve faced in nearly a century.
 All four characteristics of VUCA events are present during this coronavirus pandemic: Volatility, Uncertainty, Complexity, and Ambiguity.
-There is no “best practice” to follow these challenges, yet the competitive landscape is still there and are also affected.
+There is no “best practice” to follow these challenges, but the competitive landscape is still there.
 Learn how to adjust to such “low control” situations, and capitalize on them to drive change with decision makers.

 VUCA events can be described as difficult situations and conditions, often external and without control, applied to the workplace.
 They could impact all or some levels of the organization, in unexpected ways, for an undetermined of time.

 - What is a VUCA event and how they affect you and others?